micro-api/micro-api/README.md

 [![Micro API](https://micro-api.github.io/micro-api/assets/logo.svg)](http://micro-api.org)

-Micro API is a media type for resilient web APIs using hypermedia.
-The purpose is to cover the minimum requirements of a hypermedia API that uses JSON as its format, and nothing more.
+Micro API is a media type for web APIs using hypermedia.
+The specification covers basic requirements of a hypermedia API that uses JSON as its format, and nothing more.

 ```
 Content-Type: application/vnd.micro+json